-Buying a franchise can eliminate a lot of research, planning, and time involved in starting a daycare business.
+- Buy a Daycare Franchise – Buying a franchise can eliminate a lot of research, planning, and time involved in starting a daycare business.
 With a daycare franchise, much of the infrastructure, operational guidelines, marketing assets, and brand reputation are already developed.
 Of course, you will pay (pretty handsomely) for those advantages, and the costs might be prohibitive.
 Franchisors usually charge an initial franchise fee and other fees (such as training, background checks, furnishings, website, marketing materials, software, security, and more).
 There will also be some ongoing charges (royalty fees and possibly other recurring costs, such as a monthly advertising fee).
-Buying a daycare franchise could cost in the hundreds of thousands to several million dollars.
+Buying a daycare franchise could cost hundreds of thousands to several million dollars.

-Is an existing daycare facility for sale in your area?
+- Buy an Existing Daycare Center – Is an existing daycare facility for sale in your area?
 This can save some of the steps and time required to get into business.
 It’s important to weigh the pros and cons carefully.
 This scenario’s potential advantages include having a location ready to go, qualified staff in place, and an existing clientele.
-On the flip side, if the current business has a poor reputation, it could prove challenging to turn that image around and gain prospective clients’ trust.
+On the flip side, if the current business has a poor reputation, it could prove challenging to turn that image around and gain perspective clients’ trust.

 When starting your own daycare, you’ll need to consider the type of daycare facility you will open.
 As I mentioned before, states recognize different categories of daycare operations based on where they are based and the number and ages of children in their care.